Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study with HARPS Radial Velocities: Introduction

 Gravitationally-bound binary systems have played pivotal roles in astronomy and physics.
 The orbital motion of planets in the Sun-planet binary systems provided the early experimental foundation of Newtonian gravitational dynamics.
 The gravitational anomaly in Mercury's orbital motion in a relatively strong gravity regime provided an early experimental success of Einstein's general relativity.
 Binary (and higher-multiplicity) stars have been playing fundamental roles in determining stellar masses and radii and constraining star formation and evolution models (e.g., \citealt{Duchene:2013,ElBadry:2024}).

 A currently interesting use of binary stars in studies of fundamental physics is to probe gravity in the low-acceleration ($\la 10^{-9}$m\,s$^{-2}$) regime with wide binaries.
-The dark matter (DM) phenomena in galaxies indicate a critical acceleration scale $a_0\approx 1.2\times 10^{-10}$m\,s$^{-2}$, known as Milgrom's or modified Newtonian Dynamics \citep[MOND; ][]{Milgrom:1983} constant (see the reviews by \citealt{Sanders:2002,Famaey:2012}).
+The dark matter (DM) or missing gravity phenomena in galaxies indicate a critical acceleration scale $a_0\approx 1.2\times 10^{-10}$m\,s$^{-2}$, known as Milgrom's or modified Newtonian Dynamics \citep[MOND; ][]{Milgrom:1983} constant (see the reviews by \citealt{Sanders:2002,Famaey:2012,BanikZhao:2022}).
 As Milgrom proposed, the presence of $a_0$ in galaxies may indicate the breakdown of standard Newton-Einstein gravity in the low-acceleration regime, opening possibilities of gravity theories breaking the strong equivalence principle \citep{Milgrom:1983}.
-This can be directly tested by wide binaries in the solar neighborhood as wide binary internal dynamics cannot be affected by the dark matter density inferred for the Milky Way \citep{Hernandez:2012}.
+This can be directly tested by wide binaries in the solar neighborhood as wide binary internal dynamics cannot be affected by the dark matter density inferred for the Milky Way (\citealt{Hernandez:2012}; see also, e.g., \citealt{Acedo:2020}) while the \emph{phantom} dark matter density around a small-scale star is much higher than that of the Milky Way (see, e.g., \citealt{Pf-A:2025}).

 There is a fundamental limitation in probing gravity with individual wide binaries because those of interest have long periods of $\ga 10^5$~yr and thus their orbits cannot be traced for significant segments.
 When the relative displacement $\mathbf{r}$ and the relative velocity $\mathbf{v}$ between the pair are measured with sufficient precision, the six components at one phase can be used to reconstruct the orbit assuming Newtonian gravitational dynamics (see, e.g., \cite{Kervella:2017} and \cite{Akeson:2021} for reconstructed orbits of Proxima around $\alpha$ Cen AB).
 However, the same data may be equally well fitted by nonstandard theories of gravity with varied orbits.
 In other words, globally different orbits for different theories of gravity may fit the instantaneous displacement and velocity equally well.
 Thus, such degeneracies must be dealt with in using wide binaries for testing gravity through 3D orbit modeling.
+In the specific case of Proxima, its exceptional proximity to the Sun may allow a future monitoring campaign to break the degeneracy between standard and nonstandard gravities \citep{BanikZhao:2018,BanikKroupa:2019}.